Anoop-2752/URL-Shortener/README.md

 # URL Shortener

 A simple Flask-based URL Shortener that allows users to convert long URLs into short, shareable links.
-Fully compatible with **Vercel deployment** and includes **CI/CD setup** using GitHub Actions.
+Fully compatible with **Vercel deployment** and includes **CI/CD setup** using GitHub Actions

 ## Demo